Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 In this exercise object movements from daos to cortx and cortx to daos will be made sure.
 This exercise will be carried out by defining policies inside a container and running those policies using robinhood policy engine.
 There are two prerequisites to carry out this test mentioned below.

-Node : There's a demostration video available for the following exercies [here](). //TODO
+Node : There's a demonstration video available for the following exercise[here](). //TODO

 * Daos server node running on one VM